Medical Tourism for Guyana Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 No, Guyanese passport holders need no visa for medical tourism destinations.
 This simplifies travel planning significantly.

-Panama offers visa-free entry for up to 180 days.
+Panama offers visa-free entry for up to 90 days for Guyanese passport holders.
 You need only a valid passport with six months remaining validity.
 Bring proof of return travel and sufficient funds ($500 minimum).

 Colombia provides visa-free entry for 90 days.
 You can extend to 180 days if needed.
 Only passport validity is required.